Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension

-Let $\textup{\textrm{card}}(\mmm_0)$ denote the cardinal of the set $\mmm_0$. \begin{corollary}[existence of a chain of heteroclinic stationary solutions] Assume that $V$ satisfies hypotheses \hypCoerc, \hypNorm, and \hypOnlyMin.
-Assume furthermore that: \begin{itemize} \item the potential $V$ takes only nonnegative values, \item and the number of minimum points of $V$ in the level set $V^{-1}(\{0\})$ is larger than $1$ (in other words $\textup{\textrm{card}}(\mmm_0)$ is larger than $1$). \end{itemize} Then, for every pair $(m_-,m_+)$ in $\mmm_0^2$ such that $m_-$ differs from $m_+$, there exist a nonzero integer $q$ and $q-1$ \emph{distinct} minimum points $m_1,\dots,m_{q-1}$ in $\mmm_0$ such that, if $m_-$ is denoted by $m_0$ and $m_+$ by $m_q$, then for every integer $i$ in $\{0,\dots,q-1\}$, the set $\statsol(m_i,m_{i+1})$ is nonempty.
+The following ``minimization'' corollary is illustrated by cases (a) and (b) of \vref{fig:shape_pot}.
+It is similar to (or contained in) results going back to the early nineties (see P. Rabinowitz \cite{Rabinowitz_periodicHeteroclinicOrbits_1989} and P. Sternberg \cite{Sternberg_vectorValuedLocMin_1991} and for instance N. Alikakos and G. Fusco \cite{AlikakosFusco_connectionPbSevGlobMin_2008} for recent results and additional references).
+It is by the way implicitly contained in Theorem~3 of Béthuel, Orlandi, Smets \cite{BethuelOrlandi_slowMotion_2011}. \begin{corollary}[existence of a chain of heteroclinic stationary solutions] Assume that $V$ satisfies hypothesis \cref{hyp_coerc}.
+Assume furthermore that: \begin{itemize} \item hypothesis \textup{(\hyperlink{hypOnlyMin}{\hypOnlyMinRef{V_{\min}}})} holds; in other words every global minimum point of $V$ is nondegenerate; \item there is more than one global minimum point of $V$; in other words the cardinal of $\mmm_{V_{\min}}$ is larger than $1$. \end{itemize} Then, for every ordered pair $(m_-,m_+)$ in $\mmm_{V_{\min}}^2$ such that $m_-$ differs from $m_+$, there exist a positive integer $q$, and $q-1$ \emph{distinct} minimum points $m_1,\dots,m_{q-1}$ in $\mmm_{V_{\min}}$ such that, if $m_-$ is denoted by $m_0$ and $m_+$ by $m_q$, then for every integer $i$ in $\{0,\dots,q-1\}$, the set $\Phi_0(m_i,m_{i+1})$ is nonempty.
 In other words, there exists a ``chain'' of bistable stationary solutions connecting $m_-$ to $m_+$. \end{corollary}